-I think the idea of putting Top Chef in a politically-charged environment like D.C.
-It was an interesting idea but it was a fail through and through when it actually happened.
+I liked the idea of putting Top Chef in a politically-charged environment like D.C.
+It was an interesting thought but it was a fail through and through when it actually happened.
 There were some fun challenges, like the NASA one and this season produced some really likable people like Tiffany Derry, but what made D.C. rank so low was the unbelievably boring final four (Ed Cotton, Angelo Sosa, Kelly Liken and winner Kevin Sbraga).
 It was a race to who really cares at that point as each person (minus the polarizing Angelo) weren’t really memorable as they made their way to the finish line.

 12. Top Chef: San Francisco (Season 1)

 My god this show has jumped leaps and bounds since its debut season.
 It had to start somewhere, which it did in SF with contestants that would never make it on the show today (Candace Kumai was a culinary student and model at the time).
-This was still fun to watch in a very good vs. evil kind of way where the good (Harold Dieterle) triumphed over the bad (Tiffany Faison) in the end.
+This was still fun to watch in a very hero vs. villain kind of way where the good (Harold Dieterle) triumphed over the bad (Tiffany Faison) in the end.
 Fun to watch back now but don’t expect to see any glitz and glam that the show has become known for.

 11. Top Chef: Boston (Season 12)

-The emergence of women winning this show after a decade of only one doing so began around this time with badass Mei Lin scoring a big W in the end of what was a decent season.
+The emergence of women winning this show after a decade of only two doing so began this time around with badass Mei Lin scoring a big W in the end of what was a decent season.
 The themes for the Boston challenges were kinda dull and the way George Pagonis (who went home in the first Quickfire) was brought back very late in the season was just confusing.
 But watching Mei and runner up Gregory Gourdet‘s journey from beginning to end (especially when they competed against each other) was thrilling to experience.

 10. Top Chef: Las Vegas (Season 6)

 So many other ranking articles similar to this have put Vegas at the top or near it.
 It’s also the only season to win the Emmy for Outstanding Reality Competition Program so far.
 Here’s the thing: it wasn’t that good for one reason.
 Only four of the seventeen chefs (Jennifer Carroll, Kevin Gillespie, Bryan Voltaggio and winner Michael Voltaggio) won the elimination challenges.
-It should’ve just been the them competing to the end as no one else really came close to ever winning something which, in my opinion, made it super boring to watch.
+It should’ve just been them competing as no one else really came close to ever winning something which, in my opinion, made it super boring to watch.
 Also it was kind of obvious that Michael and Bryan were going to be the final two but I would’ve much preferred for it to be Jennifer or Kevin at the end as I found their personalities much more fun to watch.